akkagawa/HITempMap/README.md

 # HITempMap
-# this is an effort in mapping surface air temperatures in Hawaii
+This is an effort in mapping surface air temperatures in Hawaii Other collaborators include R. Longman, working on an NCAR climatology mapping project, and H. Needham, working on Hawaii-specific climatology